 What is the outlook (prognosis) after a VSD is repaired?

 After a successful surgical repair of the VSD, the two ventricles are entirely separate from each other and the circulation of the blood within the heart is normal.
-If the heart was enlarged, it can return toward normal size.
+If the heart was enlarged, it can return to a more normal size.
 The high pressure in the pulmonary artery should also begin to resolve.
 If the child's growth had slowed, the child usually catches up within a year or two.
 Long-term follow-up is required.
 The long-term prognosis is usually excellent.

 What are complications of VSD surgery?

 Complications with intra-cardiac VSD surgery are uncommon.
 Currently, most centers have an operative mortality rate of less than 1% if the VSD is the only defect and the heart is functioning normally.
 Major complications are rare (1%-2%) and include heart rhythm problems and incomplete closure of the VSD.
-Rarely, a pacemaker insertion or a second procedure to repair the defect are necessary.
+Rarely, a pacemaker insertion or a second procedure to repair the defect may be necessary.

 Get the latest treatment options.